Aatishkb/Crop-Recommendation-System-Using-ML/README.md

 Machine Learning Model: Pre-trained classification model.

+## Result:
-Enter the input parameters as prompted.
+- Enter the input parameters as prompted.

-View the recommended crop based on the input data.
+- View the recommended crop based on the input data.

 # Example

 ### Input:

-Enter value for N (Nitrogen): 90
+- Enter value for N (Nitrogen): 90
-Enter value for P (Phosphorous): 40
+- Enter value for P (Phosphorous): 40
-Enter value for K (Potassium): 30
+- Enter value for K (Potassium): 30
-Enter value for temperature: 25
+- Enter value for temperature: 25
-Enter value for humidity: 70
+- Enter value for humidity: 70
-Enter value for pH: 6.5
+- Enter value for pH: 6.5
-Enter value for rainfall: 100
+- Enter value for rainfall: 100

 ### Output:

-The predicted class for the input data is: Rice
+- The predicted class for the input data is: Rice

 ## Contact

-For any queries or support, please reach out to:
+- For any queries or support, please reach out to:

-Thank you for using the Crop Recommendation System!
+- Thank you for using the Crop Recommendation System!
 We hope it helps improve agricultural productivity and decision-making.